 *This post contains affiliate links.
 You can click on any yarn or material highlighted to purchase.
 I will receive a small commission if you purchase but it won’t cost you any extra!
+As an Amazon Associate I earn from qualifying purchases.

 This pattern is also available as an ad-free, printable PDF!
 You can purchase the individual pattern, or if you love PDFs, you might want to check out my Lifetime Membership.
 It’s an awesome deal!
 Never pay for one of my PDFs again!!
 (Or, scroll down for the free version!)

-Wrap Me in Sunshine Shawl
+Wrap Me in Sunshine Crochet Shawl free crochet pattern instructions

 Pattern written in US crochet terminology